e-hart/medusa-uploadthing-file-plugin/README.md

 `filePrefix` is an optional string that can be used to add a prefix to the uploaded file's name.

 And that's it!
-You're ready to start using the plugin in your Medusa application.
+You're ready to start using the UploadThing file provider in your Medusa application.